By Carla Anderson

 Idaho is working to transition to its own platform before the next open enrollment period, which begins in November 2014.
 Your Health Idaho announced in February the selection of two vendors to build its technological platform.
 GetInsured will handle design, implementation and testing of the platform.
 Accenture will provide day-to-day project management.

-Four insurance companies are offering 61 individual and family health insurance policy options through Your Health Idaho: Blue Cross of Idaho, BridgeSpan Health Company, PacificSource Health Plans, and SelectHealth.
+Four insurance companies are offering 61 individual and family health insurance policy options through Your Health Idaho for 2014: Blue Cross of Idaho, BridgeSpan Health Company, PacificSource Health Plans, and SelectHealth.
 Blue Cross, PacificSource and SelectHealth are also participating in the small-group, or SHOP, marketplace.

 According to a report released by the U.S. Department of Health and Human Services (HHS), the average cost for a bronze plan —the lowest-cost option — in Idaho is $227 a month.
 The national average for a bronze policy is $249 a month.